swe-robertkibet/golang-playground/HelloWorld/README.md

 3. **`func main()`**:

-   - This is the main function where the execution of your Go program starts.
+   - This is the main function where the execution of our Go program starts.
    - Every Go program must have a `main` function inside the `main` package.
 It’s the entry point of the executable program.

 4. **`fmt.Println("hello world")`**: